BiruMJ/Recipe-Page/README.md

 ### What I learned

 This project is mostly about the correct usage of margins and paddings.
-I have learnt a new way of changing the color of list elements bullets with ChatGPT, and also how to concise my CSS code.
-Moreover, I have also made my website responsive from the small screens to large 4k screens.
+I have learnt a new way of changing the colour of list elements bullets with ChatGPT and how to concise my CSS code.
+Moreover, I have made my website responsive from small to large 4K screens.

 ```html
 <h1>Some HTML code I'm proud of</h1>